momith/auto_deepl_subtitle_translation/README.md

 - Install docker and docker-compose if not already installed
 - Fill environment variables in the docker-compose.yml
 - TARGET_LANG shall be the target language to translate the subtitles (see Deepl API docs for all available languages and their abbreviations)
-- WATCH_DIR shall be the directory where to recursively check for SRT or ASS files which were not yet translated to the TARGET_LANG
+- WATCH_DIRS shall be the directories where to recursively check for SRT or ASS files which were not yet translated to the TARGET_LANG
 - DEEPL_API_KEY the received API token/key
 - SLEEP_INTERVAL the interval in which to check for new subtitle files
 - Run docker-compose up -d to start the service